mat3rial-dev/YYC-dev/README.md

 ckan.plugins = ... validation
 ```

-The extension requires a few other parameters added to the ini file.
+The extension requires a few other parameters added to the CKAN configuration file.

 The schemas
 ```